-DBT is an evidence-based treatment used to help clients self-soothe and manage their distress.
-This is ideal for children and adolescents, when they are feeling big emotions and having trouble processing those feelings or expressing them to others.
+DBT is an evidence-based treatment used to help children self-soothe and manage their stress.
+This is ideal for children and adolescents when they are feeling big emotions and having trouble processing those feelings or expressing them to others.

-DBT utilizes individual therapy, client skills training, and parent coaching so parents can support emotional growth in their child and their family unit.
+DBT utilizes individual therapy, skills training, and parenting coaching to support emotional growth in their child and their family unit.
 Skills coaching by phone is also available to help children and their families.

 How do you know if DBT is the right fit for your child?